 Comment.
-Section 723.125 specifies the information to be included in the earnings withholding order.
-The form of the order is prescribed by the Judicial Council.
-See Section 723.120.
-Special forms are prescribed for earnings withholding orders for taxes.
-See Section 723.081.
+Section 723.125 specifies the information, to be included in the carnings withholding order.
+The form of the order is prescribed by the Judicial Council, See Section 723.120.
+Special forms are prescribed for carnings withholding orders for taxes.
+See Section 723.081

 § 723.126.
-Employer's return
+Employers seturn

-723.126. (a) The "employer's return" shall be executed under oath.
-The form for the return provided to the employer shall state all of the following information: $(e{xx}/ng)$
+723.126. (a) The "employer's resum" shall be executed under oath.
+The form for the return provided to the employer shall state all of the following (everying) (everying) (others) to whom the information:

-(1) The name and address of the to whom the form is to be returned.
+(1) The name and address of the form is to be returned.

-(2) A direction that the form be mailed to the levying officer by first-class mail, postage prepaid, no later than 15 days after the date of service of the earnings withholding order.
+(2) A direction that the form be mailed to the levying officer by first-class mail, postage prepaid, no later than 15 days after the date of service of the caraings withholding order.

-(3) The name and address of the judgment debtor and, if known, his social security number.
+- (3) The name and address of the judgment debtor and, if known, his social security manber.